Dimensional Memorandum

 The past still exists—it is just inaccessible to 3D observers.

-4. How People Measure the Earth’s Motion and Call It “Time
+4. How People Measure the Earth’s Motion and Call It “Time”

 For centuries, humans have measured time by tracking the Earth’s rotations and revolutions.
 This practice has shaped our understanding of time as something absolute and flowing forward.
 However, in reality, what we call “time” is just a system of measurement based on motion, cycles, and change—not an independent force of nature.

+Humans developed the concept of hours, days, months, and years by observing the motion of celestial bodies.
 Time, as we commonly define it, is nothing more than the measurement of Earth’s movement relative to the Sun and stars.

 A Day = One full rotation of Earth around its axis (~24 hours).